 Laser cutting is an efficient, safe, and extremely accurate method compared to other traditional sheet metal-cutting techniques.
 The laser-cutting process leverages a computer-operated program to carefully cut materials within an acceptable accuracy range.
 The laser-cutting process can also be integrated with CAD software that guides the laser to make its cuts.
 Ideally, laser cutting can focus on about 25 microns, which is about ¼ of the width of a strand of human hair.
 Additionally, the cut width can be extremely small, at less than 0.001 inches.
 On the other hand, the dimensional accuracy is typically quite precise, at about ± 0.0005 inches.

-What Makes Laser Cutting So Accurate?
+Why Is Laser Cutting Accurate?

 Since it is computer-guided, laser cutting ensures outstanding precision and enhanced safety when making cuts.
 Some of the features that make laser cutting extremely accurate include: